by Adam Clardy and Justin Herp

 Following the impacts of Hurricane Helene on the Southeastern United States, the Internal Revenue Service (IRS) has provided targeted tax relief for certain affected individuals and businesses in the region.
 The relief automatically extends various tax deadlines to May 1, 2025, for taxpayers that live or operate a business in any of the following areas:

 The IRS relief generally postpones certain federal income tax filing and estimated payment deadlines, among others.
-Notable, the relief includes significant deadline extensions for parties that are in the process of transacting a Section 1031 exchange.
+Notably, the relief includes significant deadline extensions for parties that are in the process of transacting a Section 1031 exchange.

 Section 1031 exchanges are common, tax-favorable transactions that allow real estate investors to defer paying capital gains taxes when selling or swapping investment property.